openshift/federation-dev/federated-mongodb/README.md

 v0.0.8 release and unpack it into a directory in your PATH (the example uses `$HOME/bin`):

-NOTE: This version may change as the operator matures.
+NOTE: The version may change as the operator matures.
 Verify that the version of Federation matches the version of `kubefed2`.

 ~~~sh